philgentric/klik/MacOS_en.md

 **gradle audio_player**

-(note well: normally you can run only one player at a time)
+(note well: you can run only one player at a time)

 ### Install ffmpeg

-(klik uses ffmpeg to make animated icons for videos)
+(klik uses ffmpeg to make several things including animated icons for videos)

 **brew install ffmpeg**